hugebelieve/SharedPreferenceHelper/README.md

 # Shared Prefrence Helper
-An android libray which help you set and get shared preferences with easy functions, and without worrying about commit() and apply() usage.
+An Android library which helps you set and get shared preferences with easy functions, and without worrying about commit() and apply() usage.

 Include the following line of code in your app gradle file
 ## implementation 'com.hugebelieve.sharedpreferencelibrary:Shared-Preference-Helper:1.0.0'